 What will The Batman make at the Domestic and Worldwide box office? (see below).
 Well this prediction is particularly tricky, things are still drastically unpredictable in todays climate but you can feel pretty confident that The Batman will overcome many of its obstacles.
+This is The Batman box office prediction.

 Since May 1939, Batman has been an iconic centerpiece in pop culture and no one can dispute the influence of the character over the past seven decades.
 Along those years, the batman has had some incredible runs at the box office and also, notably, some not-so-incredible runs.